Manisht9/folderShort/README.md

 # folderShort
-if you want your folder clean with sessy files then use this code its create folders related to files ex-mp3 goes to music
+if you want your messy files organize as folder wise then use this script it is very useful to you ex-mp3 goes to music